 For example, you may get:

 - Other witness statements.
 You might even have witnesses the officer didn’t speak to, and they might tell a different story from the one in the police report.

 - Evidence from the scene, which could show the other driver’s story doesn’t add up.
 If the crash occurred near a business, you might even get surveillance video to prove exactly how it went down.

 - An accident reconstructionist, if the crash is serious enough.
 These experts analyze crash evidence to make a detailed determination on who caused the accident.

-To get help with an incorrect police report, contact our Spartanburg Law Firm at 864-582-0416 or fill out a contact form here.
+To get help with an incorrect police report, contact our Spartanburg car, motorcycle, and semi-trailer accident attorney at 864-582-0416 or fill out a contact form here.